-We suggest three possible causes of fundamental structural error - external and internal to the vegetation model, although a combination of these causes is not ruled out.
-First, is there a problem with the emulator that would lead us to think that such a discrepancy exists?
-We believe that this is not the case, as the emulator performs sufficiently well across parameter space in cross validation experiments (see supplementary material Fig. S2).
+What could cause this fundamental structural error in the Amazon?
+There are three possible causes - external and internal to the vegetation model, although a combination of these causes is not ruled out.
+First, is there a problem with the emulator that could cause such a bias?
+We believe that this is not the case, as the emulator performs sufficiently well across parameter space tuned to make Amazon as vigorous as real world, other forests would be more vigorous in the model than in observations.

-Second, is there a missing processes in the vegetation model, that impacts the Amazon or other forests in FAMOUS, or perhaps has the Amazon has developed in other ways not seen in the other forests?
-For example, it is possible that the real Amazon can access water to a deeper level than other forests, through deep rooting.
-This would cause a low Amazon bias, seen in the simulator output.
-If the simulated Amazon can't access water through deep enough roots, and simulator parameters were tuned to make Amazon as vigorous as real world, other forests would be more vigorous in the simulator than in observations.
 A bias that leads to a reduction in Amazon forest extent (such as that climatological or root depth) is likely to lead to further rainfall reductions, and its associated warming, as the region loses water cycling capability that the forest canopy provided.
 This is a feedback, and can be expected to enhance any dry/warm bias that results from other factors, and in turn enhance any forest loss.
-Such a simulator discrepancy could be countered by allowing different parameters in different regions, perhaps through ancillary parameter maps.
-Alternatively, the number of plant functional types allowed in the simulator could be increased - an approach adopted by many vegetation modelling efforts.